Is hypnotherapy like stage hypnosis?

-In just about every respect hypnotherapy is pretty much completely different from stage hypnosis.
+In just about every respect, hypnotherapy is pretty much completely different from stage hypnosis.
 The mannerisms, speech and general attitude of a therapist will generally be gentle and therapeutic.
 The aim of the stage hypnotist is to wow the audience – often at the ridicule of the subjects on stage.
-A hypnotherapist in contrast is aiming for a completely therapeutic ambience and usually makes it clear to the client that they will remain in a state of altered awareness and in control throughout.
+A hypnotherapist, by contrast, is aiming for a completely therapeutic ambience and usually makes it clear to the client that they will remain in a state of altered awareness and in control throughout.

-Most people’s experience of being put into trance by a hypnotherapist (the induction) will be a gentle relaxation to get the person to the trance like state that normally exists between waking and sleeping.
+Most people’s experience of being put into a trance by a hypnotherapist (the induction) will be a gentle relaxation to get the person to the trance-like state that normally exists between waking and sleeping.
 It is gentle and relaxing.

-In this set of circumstances, it could be desirable to use a “rapid” or “shock induction”.
-This is often used by stage hypnotist and may be the only element that stage hypnotists share with hypnotherapists.
+In this set of circumstances, it could be desirable to use a 'rapid' or 'shock induction'.
+This is often used by stage hypnotists and may be the only element that stage hypnotists share with hypnotherapists.

 If you are extremely anxious then, when choosing a hypnotherapist, you could discuss if they know these fast induction techniques.
 When selecting a hypnotherapist, ensure that you find one that is a good fit for you and that seems to have a good grasp of your issues.